Salcido History, Family Crest & Coats of Arms

 - Origins Available:

 The original bearer of the name Salcido, which is a local surname, once lived, held land, or was born in the beautiful region of Spain.
 In Spain, hereditary surnames were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
 The Salcido family originally lived near willow trees.
 The distinguished name Salcido is derived from the Latin word "salix," which means "willow tree."

 The surname Salcido was first found in the Basque region of northern Spain.

 Early History of the Salcido family

-Another 634 words (45 lines of text) covering the year 1255 is included under the topic Early Salcido History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Salcido research.
+Another 355 words (25 lines of text) covering the year 1255 is included under the topic Early Salcido History in all our PDF Extended History products and printed products wherever possible.

 Salcido Spelling Variations

 Spelling variations of this family name include: Salcedo, de Salcedo, Salceda, Salcido, Salcida, Salsedo, Salseda, Saucedo, de Saucedo, Sauceda, Sausedo, Sauseda, Salce, Salces, de Salces and many more.

 Early Notables of the Salcido family (pre 1700)